-Preparation for practitioner-researcher role through application of social work research concepts and procedures in practice situations (in class and field) of social work interventions.
+Preparation for practitioner-researcher role through application of social work research concepts and procedures in practice situations (in place and field) of assistance. dures in practice situations (in class and field) of social work interventions.
 Maximum credit six units applicable to a master's degree.